ga-chicago/wdi-11-hw1-terminal-loops/README.md

 1. Open the **Terminal app**

-2. Create a new directory in today's folder called "`homework_part_2`" and enter it.
+2. Create a new directory in today's folder called "`galaxy_far_far_away`" and enter it.

 3. Create a directory called "**death_star**", and make the following files inside of it: "**darth_vader.txt**", "**princess_leia.txt**", "**storm_trooper.txt**"